JerMej1s/tic_tac_toe_challenge/README.md

 ## Motivation 🚸

-I built this application for a coding challenge that was part of a job interview.
+I built this application for a coding challenge that was for a job interview.

 ## The Challenge 🧑‍💻